Plant, Grow and Care for Bird of Paradise Plant - Florida

 Pictures of my bird of paradise plants

 You must be thinking that I have posted two pictures of different plants.
 Actually, I have grown almost every type of bird of paradise plants.
 The red one in the picture is not so known species.
 But it is very much similar to the plant bird of paradise.
+But that is not BOP at all.
 But the growing and caring process is the same.